In the Name of the Father (song)

 "In the Name of the Father" is the debut single by the anonymous, masked English metal band President.
 It was released on 15 May 2025 and serves as the opening track for the EP King of Terrors.
+In a statement accompanying the release, the band called the track their "first proclamation" and described it as "the first crack in the surface" of the project.